JETSCAPE/SummerSchool2020/hydro_session/README.md

 ## 2. Produce animation for the temperature and flow velocity profiles in the transverse plane

-* Pick your favorate collision system (colliding nuclei, collision energy, and centrality) and generage hydrodynamic evolution file.
+* Pick your favorite collision system (colliding nuclei, collision energy, and centrality) and generate a hydrodynamic evolution file.

-You can try different color maps and even define your own to make the animation pretty.
+You can try different color maps or even define your own to make the animation vivid.

 Please send your best animation to chunshen@wayne.edu.
 We will select the most impressive ones and post them on the school website.

-## 3. [Bonus] Compute particle spectra and flow anisotropic flow Qn vectors from the event-by-event simulations for one heavy-ion collison system.
+## 3. [Bonus] Compute particle spectra and flow anisotropic flow Qn vectors from the event-by-event simulations for one heavy-ion collision system.

-To accumlate statistic, you can set `<nEvents>` to 50 and `<nReuseHydro>` to 50 in the xml file to avoid running 50 hydrodynamic simulations.
+To accumulate statistic, you can set `<nEvents>` to 50 and `<nReuseHydro>` to 50 in the xml file to avoid running 50 hydrodynamic simulations.
 With the generated `test_out.dat` file, apply `FinalStateHardon` and analysis the output to get $p_T$-spectra for charged hadrons and their